 ...uses the taglines "The Ivy League mind in the Combat Zone body", "The Educated Ecdysiast" and "The Martha Stewart of Burlesque".

-...was trained in Museum Studies at Harvard and currently serves on the Museum Issues Committee at The Burlesque Hall of Fame.
+...was trained in Museum Studies at Harvard and currently serves as Director of Education at the American Burlesque Collection.

 ...loves tea and all the rituals associated with it.
 She prefers Darjeeling, with lemon, no sugar, but likes most flavors of black tea.
 Except Earl Gray.
 Her pet peeve is people who call afternoon tea "high tea" because it sounds grander.
 Afternoon tea is the dainty meal with finger sandwiches, scones, and petit fours.
 High tea is more substantial meal, served as a substitute for supper.
 Common high tea dishes are Welsh rabbit, beans on toast, or scrambled eggs.
 High tea is so called because it is eaten at a high dining table, not because it is a high occasion.
 Afternoon tea can also be called low tea, since it's taken at a low tea table.
 Now go forth, drink tea, and do not mix them up again.